K I N G L O U I E

 “Louis has participated in three creativity workshops I’ve organized and facilitated: at Nike and at Jimmy Mak’s with the Mel Brown group, and at Wieden & Kennedy with his own band.
 In each case, Louis was tremendously helpful in showing how the spontaneous, interactive creative process of top musicians relates to creativity in the corporate environment.” --Mark Smith, Creative Director of Jordan Brand, Nike, Inc.

 "The Portland Blues Revue, put together by Louis Pain and featuring vocalists Curtis Salgado and LaRhonda Steele, provided our 2012 Jazz At The Oxford series with a rousing opening weekend.
 Three incredible shows.
 Three oversold houses.
-Louis was wonderful to work with and the shows were sizzling hot!" --Marshall Glickman, CEO, G2 Strategic, LLC
+Louis was wonderful to work with and the shows were sizzling hot!
+Then he did it all over again, with different personnel, in 2013 and 2104!" --Marshall Glickman, CEO, G2 Strategic, LLC

 - - - - - - - - - -